INDEED A SPACE ODDITY [.mp3 + .jpg + html]

 audio idt replaced/transformed into land art sounds

 Q: how profound is land art ?

-Artworks in the public space or landscape make art accessible for everyone.
-A chance meeting with the art work could be evocative and might even trigger a transformation within the spectator.
-It invites us to see and experience, an other reality, - because the space, the landscape has changed – the grand art work in the room alters the expectations of the 'normal' and creates a new story, or fantasy land, something out of the ordinary, an amazing escape into another world.
+Artistic expressions in public space or in a landscape make art accessible to everyone.
+A chance meeting with the art work could be evocative, and might even trigger a transformation within the spectator.
+It invites us to see and experience an alternative reality, because the place, the landscape has changed / the grand art work in the room alters the expectations of the 'normal' and creates a new story, or fantasy land, something out of the ordinary, an amazing escape into another world.

 How does one experience, feel this change, this alien thing, weird and unfamiliar?
 Does one embrace it with open mind, heart or is it scary to look at, or both?
 The art work can lead to conversation about imagination.
 Imagination sharpens the empathetic ability.

 finding: the importance of Art, Land Art Flevoland and culture in general is that it gives us a practice in empathy, curiosity and innovation.